Medhufushi Island Resort: Doing Maldives The RCI Way

 The Maldives seems to be very popular with Chinese tourists.
 There were so many of them, mostly newly-weds, posing in their wedding dresses and everything.

-Not that I have any complaints – they are very well-behaved people.
+As tourists, they are very friendly and well-behaved people.
 We even made friends with a very nice guy called Nate, who spoke a little English.
-Most of them don’t speak any English, but I did see one of them using a translation app to talk to their guide at the airport.
+Most don’t speak any English, but I did see one of them using a translation app to talk to their guide at the airport.

 6. The best time to visit the Maldives.